If you're filing your taxes on the Internet, Uncle Sam needs to know you're not a dog

 Please keep sharing these newsletters on social media and forwarding them on email.
 Organic growth by word of mouth and social recommendations is incredibly helpful.
 You can always write to me with questions, comments, tips, features, or other feedback at alex@governing.digital or call/text at 410-849-9808.

 Good morning from Washington, where I'm getting my head around the concept of becoming 48 years old in a few days.
-While age is is a state of mind tied to an annual rotation around the Sun, I'm feeling the accumulating weight of those years more.
+While age is a state of mind tied to an annual rotation around the Sun, I'm feeling the accumulating weight of those years more.

-For decades now, figuring online privacy, security, and identity have been the triumvirate of technology policy for governments around the world who need to use the Internet to deliver information and services.
+For decades now, online privacy, security, and identity have been the triumvirate of technology policy for governments around the world who need to use the Internet to deliver information and services.

-Back in 1993, Peter Steiner famously drew a cartoon in the New Yorker observing “on the Internet, nobody knows you’re a dog.”
 Today, online commerce and digital services have made it essential for every website and app to not only ensure that someone is not only a human, but that that they are a particular individual.

 Today, I want to highlight a digital government milestone that is likely to have an impact on every American in the years to come.